|ENTREPRENEURSHIP AND INNOVATION|

 APS1013H: Applying Innovation in Engineering and Business Operations

-Applying Innovation is delivered in collaboration with external industry partners across many industry sectors.
-It has been designed to develop practical management skills that can be applied in the workplace immediately.
+Applying Innovation in engineering and business operations is delivered in collaboration with external industry partners across many industry sectors from large aerospace enterprises to entrepreneurial startups.
+It has been designed to develop, and acquire practical management skills that can be applied in the workplace immediately.
 Its purpose is to accelerate career advancement.
 It has been designed for those who desire a career path leading to a role as a corporate change agent such as CEO, COO, Senior VP’s, C-Level Certified Management Consultants, or as entrepreneurs.
-It will teach students the application of the tools and techniques of innovation management including; strategic and systems thinking, business process analysis, creativity and problem solving, solution design & implementation, effective organizational teamwork and project management.
-This seminar style course aims to equip students with the knowledge and skills to apply the tools of creativity and innovation to solve a real world technological business problem.
-Applying innovation will enable students in a team approach to actually use the tools in the class and on an industrial project either at their employer or an external enterprise.
+It will teach students the application of the tools and techniques of business innovation management including; strategic and systems thinking, business process analysis, creativity and problem solving, solution design & implementation, emotional intelligence, effective organizational teamwork and project management.
+This seminar style course aims to equip students with the knowledge and skills to apply the tools of creativity and innovation to solve a real world technological business problem on the site of the industrial partners.
+Applying innovation will enable students in a team approach to actually use the tools in the class and on an industrial project either at an external enterprise or even your employer.
 This course will also incorporate academic scholarly papers that will build on the readings in the Management of Innovation APS1012 course.
 In addition the instructor will provide team coaching based on many years of deep hands on practical experience leading transformation change across a variety of industry sectors.
-Though not mandatory it would be ideal if students have completed the course APS1012 – Management of Innovation that provides students with a conceptual understanding of the broad field of strategic innovation.
+Though not mandatory it would be ideal if students have completed the course APS1012 – Management of Business Innovation that provides students with a conceptual understanding of the broad field of strategic business innovation.
+This course has also been aligned with APS1049 (Management Consulting), APS1028 (Operations and Production Management), and AER1601 (Aerospace Engineering and Operations Management).

 APS1015H: Social Entrepreneurship